cs1302uga/cs1302-minesweeper-alpha/README.md

           After the program terminates, a user should be able to confirm the exit status of `2` using `echo $?`.

+       1. Only the command-line options and their associated argumented just mentioned are supported.
-       1. If your program cannot interpret or should not interpret the supplied command-line arguments (except in the case of not supporting the `--gen` option), then your program should print the following to _standard error_, then exit with `System.exit(1)`:
+          If your program cannot interpret or should not interpret the supplied command-line arguments (except in the case of not supporting the `--gen` option; see note below), then your program should print the following to _standard error_, then exit with `System.exit(1)`:

           ```